Copywriter, Human Resources Manager, and Marketing Expert

 What does regards mean?

 The word regard has been in the English language since the mid-14th century.
 Yet, it wasn’t until the later part of the 1700s that it was used as a closing in letters.
-Regard comes from an Old French word meaning to “take notice of” and was originally used to refer to a consideration or judgement.
+Regard comes from an Old French word meaning to “take notice of” and was originally used to refer to consideration or judgment.
 During the late 14th century, the word was also taken to mean

 respect, esteem, favor, kindly feeling which springs from a consideration of estimable qualities”